Physical Address

 Dorchester Center, MA 02124

-What is a double cousin?
+What is a Double Cousin?

 Your parents’ respective siblings are your uncles or aunts, and their children are your cousins.
 But in this case, they’re not just regular first cousins; they’re double first cousins!